Donegall Street bombing: The explosion

 One of the wounded was a child whose injuries were so severe a rescue worker at the scene assumed the child had been killed.
 A young Czech art student Blanka Sochor (22) received severe injuries to her legs; she was photographed by Derek Brind of the Associated Press as a British Paratrooper held her in his arms.
 Passerby Frank Heagan witnessed the explosion and came upon what was left of two binmen who had been "blown to pieces".
 He added that "there was blood everywhere and people moaning and screaming.
 The street was full of girls and women all wandering around".
 The injured could be heard screaming as the ambulances transported them to hospital; emergency amputations were performed at the scene.
 One policeman angrily denounced the attack by stating: "This was a deliberate attempt to kill innocent people.
 The people who planted it must have known that people were being evacuated into its path".

 Whilst the security forces and firemen pulled victims from the debris in Donegall Street, two more bombs went off elsewhere in the city centre; however, nobody was hurt in either attack.
 That same day in Derry, a British soldier, John Taylor, was shot dead by an IRA sniper.
 In Dublin, the IRA's Chief of Staff, Seán Mac Stíofáin, suffered burns to his face and hands after he opened a letter bomb sent to him through the post.
 Cathal Goulding, head of the Official IRA, also received a letter bomb but escaped injury by having dismantled the device before it exploded.

-This was amongst the first carbombs that the Provisional IRA used during The Troubles in its militant campaign to force a British military withdrawal and reunite the six counties of Northern Ireland with the rest of the island of Ireland.
+This was amongst the first car bombs that the Provisional IRA used during The Troubles in its militant campaign to force a British military withdrawal and reunite the six counties of Northern Ireland with the rest of the island of Ireland.
 It was part of the IRA's escalation of violence to avenge the Bloody Sunday killings in which 13 unarmed Catholic civilian men were killed by the British Army's Parachute Regiment when the latter opened fire during an anti-internment demonstration held in Derry on 30 January 1972.